Improving service levels in hospitals

 - Healthdirect is a free health information and advice service online and over the telephone, on 1800 022 222 anytime (24 hours 7 days a week).

 - The online symptom checker guides you toward the best health service for your needs.
-It helps you understand symptoms and possible signs of illness, causes and complications.

 - Regular contact with a GP helps find health problems before they become an emergency.